Don't Be a 'Guesstimate' Contractor

 In Part 1 of George Hedley's Business Toolbox Series, he explains the difference between margin and mark-up and how to calculate overhead.

-Contractors who don’t charge enough for the work they do ruin it for the business owners who know how to run and manage their companies like professionals.
-These “guesstimate” contractors leave a lot of money on the table every year charging too little.
-I call it “stupid low” when contractors bid jobs to get them at a cheap price to get work and keep their crews busy.
-They don’t know or calculate their real costs of doing work on a regular basis.
+Contractors who don't charge enough for the work they do, ruin it for the business owners who know how to run and manage their companies like professionals.
+These 'guestimate' contractors leave a lot of money on the table every year charging too little.
+I call it 'stupid low' when contractors bid jobs to get them at a cheap price to get work and keep their crews busy.
+They don't know or calculate their real costs of doing work on a regular basis.
 They use an industry standard square foot, lineal foot or some other ballpark pricing method to calculate their bids.

-Most contractors also don’t know the difference between mark-up and margin.
-Or how much to add to their bids to break even or make a profit at the end of the year.
-The difference between mark-up and margin is a simple concept to grasp and will make you more money than you currently are, if you follow these steps when pricing your next jobs.
+Most contractors also don't know the difference between markup and margin.
+Or how much to add to their bids to break-even or make a profit at the end of the year.
+The difference between mark-up and margin is a simple concept to grasp and will make you more money than you are currently are, if you follow these steps when pricing your next jobs.

-Margin % = Difference between direct costs and sales price divided by the sales price.
+Margin % = Difference between direct costs & sales price divided by the sales price.

 Direct Job Cost $1,000 77%